 Subsequent tours included assignments as Executive Officer, School of Music; Assistant Leader, U.S. Naval Academy Band (he administered the playing portion of the audition process in 1983); Director, CINCPACFLT Band, Pearl Harbor; Head of the Navy's Music Program, Bureau of Naval Personnel; Music Liaison Officer for the Chief of Information in the Pentagon, and Director, U.S. Naval Academy Band.

-The Superintendent's Combo with the Superintendent and Vice CNO, 1994.
+The Superintendent's Combo with the Superintendent and Vice Chief of Naval Operations, 1994.

 (l-r) Max Murray, Frank Russo, Admiral Charles R. Larson, Rhoades Whitehill,

 Admiral Stanley R. Arthur, Blake Cramer.

 The Naval Academy Band was present at a couple of important Maryland events during this time.

 The performance at the opening ceremonies of the 1993 All Star baseball game at Baltimore's Camden Yards stadium was seen by millions of American baseball fans.